m-a-d-n-e-s-s/madness/INSTALL.md

 ## Toolchain files

-**Use of these files is now deprecated --- it should work without.**  However, they can be useful if all else fails.
+**Use of these files is now deprecated --- configuration should usually work without this.**  However, they can be useful if all else fails or on "bleeding-edge" supercomputers with non-standard software environments.

 MADNESS provides toolchain files for select systems.
-It is recommended that you use these files if provided as they contain the platform specific settings neccessary to build on the given platform.
-The toolchain files are included wiht the MADNESS source in the cmake/toolchains directory.
+They contain the platform specific settings neccessary to build on the given platform.
+The toolchain files are included with the MADNESS source in the cmake/toolchains directory.

 * CMAKE_TOOLCHAIN_FILE --- Specifies the path (including the file name) to the